otroadoquin/mallet1files/README.md

 **11)** With the texts imported and converted into a format that Mallet can work with, we can now ask it to train the topics or the list of word groups that it selects as related according to a topic.
 Enter the code below and wait before pressing enter.

-`bash-3.2$ bin/mallet train-topics --input ...narratives.mallet --num-topics 200 --optimize-interval 10 --output-state topic-state.gz --output-topic-keys narratives_keys.txt --output-doc-topics narratives_compostion.txt`
+`bash-3.2$ bin/mallet train-topics --input narratives.mallet --num-topics 200 --optimize-interval 10 --output-state topic-state.gz --output-topic-keys narratives_keys.txt --output-doc-topics narratives_compostion.txt`

 The first thing you should notice is that the `train-topics` command works very similar to the `import-dir`, (i.e. we have to tell mallet that a file goes in `--input` and then which file by telling it where it is.
 The two following options are not as straightforward. `--num-topics #` is the total amount of topics that will be generated per file.
 The `--optimize-interval` allows us to set the amount of time that a particular algorithm will run in order to calculate the weight of a topic within a file and as a whole.
 The last three are different versions of output: `--output-state ...gz` is a complete list of all words and is useful for debugging, `--output-topic-keys ...txt` is a list of all topics with their weight, and `--output-doc-topics ...txt` is a list of the weight and topic key number (corresponding to the previous document) by file.
 All three are easier to view within a specific program which we will get into after.